 Examples of chronic inflammation include allergies, recurrent bronchitis, recurrent sinus infections, arthritis, rashes that don't heal, fatigue, etc. Eating foods that fight inflammation can help, but avoiding foods like gluten can reduce it.

 I wrote The Belly Burn Plan to be 100% gluten free.
 I never really advertised that the book is gluten free, but I wanted it to be as anti-inflammatory as possible.
 Naturally, people who dealt with decades of obesity were able to better control their weight.
 And they felt better, too!

 This is probably where most confusion lies.
 Personally, I don’t eat gluten.
 Neither does anyone in my family.
 I’ve also never had a client work their way off gluten and regret it.
 In fact, most people lose weight and almost everyone feels better in pretty short order.

 If you have celiac disease, the new gluten free boom in foods is great.
-If you want a slice of pizza, brownie or sandwich, you can now enjoy them gluten free!
 It’s a nice convenience, but not necessarily a staple in anyone’s diet.

 That being said, most gluten free food products are no healthier than their glutenous counterparts.
 A gluten free cookie is still a cookie without gluten.
 Gluten free pretzels are still pretzels without gluten.
 Gluten free junk food is still junk food…without gluten.
 Jumping from once processed food diet to another processed food diet doesn’t do your health much good.